thecodingmachine/symfony-boilerplate/src/api/README.md

 COMPOSER_MEMORY_LIMIT=-1 composer normalize
 ```

-// TODO explain composer normalize.

 As we're using Symfony, make sure to choose the package with Symfony support (aka bundle) if available.

-**Vagrant users might encounter some issues with Composer.
+📣&nbsp;&nbsp;Vagrant users might encounter some issues with Composer.
-A workaround solution is to add the flag `--prefer-source` to your Composer command.**
+A workaround solution is to add the flag `--prefer-source` to your Composer command.

 ## Database